flybywiresim/docs/docs/dev-corner/flypad-dev.md

 .\scripts\dev-env\run.cmd ./scripts/build.sh
 ```

-## Creating a Symlink and setting up instant-reload
+## Creating a Symlink and Setting up Instant-Reload

 Once you have the A32NX built, you'll need to link your newly compiled A32NX to your community folder to enable you to quickly update the flyPad with new changes made to your local branch without copying everything over manually again and reloading MSFS.
 This is commonly referred to as a 'Symlink'.